Kalbarri, Western Australia

 Kalbarri is a coastal town in the Mid West region located 592 km north of Perth, Western Australia.
 The town is located at the mouth of the Murchison River, which has an elevation of 6 m.
 It is connected by public transport to Perth via Transwa coach services N1 and N2.

 History

 Kalbarri is a part of the traditional lands of the Nanda people, who were recognised as the traditional owners of more than 17000 km2 of land and water in the Yamatji region, in Western Australia, on 28 November 2018.
 Nanda people have been awarded exclusive native title rights over several key areas including Paradise Flats, Bully, Wilgie Mia, Mooliabatanya and Syphon pools.

 The story of the Beemarra serpent is the central Dreaming story of Nanda people.
 The Beemarra is, according to Nanda culture, an ancestral being responsible for the creation of the land and waters in the region.

+The area became a popular fishing and tourist spot in the 1940s and, by 1948, the state government declared a town site.
+Lots were surveyed and the town was gazetted in 1951 with 50 lots of land released and purchased.

 Kalbarri was named after an Aboriginal man from the Nanda tribe and is also the name of an edible seed.
+However, earlier in its history in was known colloquially as 'Mouth of the Murch' by visitors and residence and the name Kalbarri did not become commonly used until 1963 when the Kalbarri Post Office was opened.